 - As mentioned above, it is highly recommended to wear kitchen gloves to avoid chilli burn when you are handling Scotch Bonnet peppers due to how intensely hot they are.

 - Miso pastes mainly come in white/yellow, red, and brown.
-The darker the colour, the deeper & stronger flavour you get.
-I find Red Miso compliments this recipe best as it adds a distinct oomph & umami without being too overwhelming.
+The darker the colour, the deeper & stronger the flavour you get.
+I find Red Miso complements this recipe best as it adds a distinct oomph & umami without being too overwhelming.
 If you can’t specifically get your hands on red miso, any other miso would work.
 Though perhaps you’d like to slightly increase the amount if using a lighter white/yellow miso, or decrease the amount if using dark brown miso.

 - Do not overcrowd your air fryer and cook in batches if needed.
 This is to ensure your chicken gets cooked evenly – you don’t want to end up having some parts of your chicken still raw and some parts overcooked!